Fishing Equipment List

-Fishing is a pastime and a sport that has existed for tens of thousands of years as a means of getting food and having a good time.
-Fishing involves a fishing rod (a pole with a reel attached), a fishing hook, and any body of water.
-The fisher will cast their line and hook, wait for a fish to bite, and then reel it in once it has been hooked on to the end of their line.
-Fishing requires patience and reaction time, as well as the knowledge of what fish are in the water and what type of bait they are more likely to go for.
+Fishing is both a cherished pastime and a sport that has existed for tens of thousands of years.
+Whether you’re looking to source food or simply have a good time, you need the right equipment.
+The simplest form of fishing involves a fishing rod (a pole with a reel attached), a fishing hook, and any body of water.
+The fisherman will cast their line and hook, wait for a fish to bite, and then reel it in once it has been hooked on to the end of their line.
+Fishing requires patience and reaction time, as well as knowledge of what fish are in the water and what type of bait those fish are more likely to go for.

-Fishing may be seen as a barebones sport to some.
+Fishing may be seen as a barebones sport by some.
 After all, someone only needs a fishing line, hook, and rod to fish.
-There are, however, a number of items that fishers use in addition to the essentials.
+However, there are a number of items that fishermen use in addition to the essentials.

-Fishing accessories include any items that can support a fisher, enhance their loadout, or simply provide an extra layer of entertainment.
+Fishing accessories include any items that can support a fisherman, enhance their loadout, or simply provide an extra layer of entertainment.
 Accessories can range from lure bags to beverage coolers and everything in between that is not technically a base requirement to fish.
-While not always necessary, fishing accessories can serve to enhance the experience for fishers and bring much-appreciated improvements to a fisher's arsenal.
+While not always necessary, fishing accessories can serve to enhance the experience and bring much-appreciated improvements to a fisherman’s arsenal.

 Truly a necessity when finishing at the beginner levels, live bait consists of any live organism used to attract fish to a fishing hook.
 Popular live baits include nightcrawlers, a type of worm, leeches, or minnows, though they can be a myriad of other things.
 These baits are often stored in plastic containers with dirt, or buckets of water, depending on the type of bait.